Sheffield station: Facilities

 The main station entrance, facing Sheaf Square, is the location of the main concourse and most of the station's facilities.
-The ticket office, ticket machines, information desk and a number of retail units are located there, and public toilets and facilities such as cash machines.
-There are further shops and facilities on the island platforms and in the Supertram entrance hall at the far side of the station.
+The ticket office, ticket machines, information desk and a number of retail units are located there, along with public toilets and cash machines.
+There are further shops and facilities on the island platforms and in the Supertram entrance hall, at the far side of the station.
 There are waiting rooms on the island platforms and the East Midlands Railway first class lounge is within the station buildings, on platform 5.

-There is a 678-space car park situated next to the main station building (Q Park) and there is a reserved parking area for blue badge holders in the main station building.
-There is also a taxi rank (Sheffield Taxi Group) outside the station building, next to the disabled car park.
+There is a 678-space car park situated next to the main station building (Q Park) and there is a reserved parking area for blue badge holders in the main station building; next to this, there is a taxi rank.
 Bicycle storage is provided on platforms 1a and 3a.
 The whole station, including platforms, concourse and Supertram stop, is accessible to disabled passengers.